AadamHaq/Star-Battle-Solver/README.md

       - Currently scrapes using selenium, but I'll experiment with computer vision too
     - Solver choice used (all can be found in `Queens\Logic\Solvers`)
     - `Queens\Logic\inputter.py`

+### Learnings

+This project was shorter than initially intended!
+The backtracking algorithm performed much better than initially thought, so left little reason to complete the other methods in practice; however these will be done anyway for fun.

+Key learnings:

+- Using a scraper and inputter with selenium
+- Improve backtracking algorithm skills
+- Problem Solving to find ways to reduce time complexity

+Next Steps:

+- Complete Linear Programming Solution
+- Create Computer Vision Scraper (never used before)
+- Create RL solution after training data obtained
+- Add a way to share my time onto a group chat with my friends
+- Scrape their times daily and add them to a csv rather than doing this manually
+- Plotter to create a graph of everyone's times per day